bitovi/github-actions-react-to-github-pages/README.md

 ## Contributing
-We would love for you to contribute to [`bitovi/github-actions-react-to-ghp`](hhttps://github.com/bitovi/github-actions-react-to-ghp).
-[Issues](https://github.com/bitovi/github-actions-react-to-ghp/issues) and [Pull Requests](https://github.com/bitovi/github-actions-react-to-ghp/pulls) are welcome!
+We would love for you to contribute to [`bitovi/github-actions-react-to-github-pages`](hhttps://github.com/bitovi/github-actions-react-to-github-pages).
+[Issues](https://github.com/bitovi/github-actions-react-to-github-pages/issues) and [Pull Requests](https://github.com/bitovi/github-actions-react-to-github-pages/pulls) are welcome!

 ## License
-The scripts and documentation in this project are released under the [MIT License](https://github.com/bitovi/github-actions-react-to-ghp/blob/main/LICENSE).
+The scripts and documentation in this project are released under the [MIT License](https://github.com/bitovi/github-actions-react-to-github-pages/blob/main/LICENSE).

 ## Provided by Bitovi
 [Bitovi](https://www.bitovi.com/) is a proud supporter of Open Source software.

-## Need help or have questions?
-You can **get help or ask questions** on [Discord channel](https://discord.gg/J7ejFsZnJ4)!
-Come hangout with us!

-Or, you can hire us for training, consulting, or development.
-[Set up a free consultation](https://www.bitovi.com/devops-consulting).